NamitaYGithub/BupaAutomation/ReadMe.txt

 Diagnosys :

-When a test failure occurs details will be logged on console along with browser window screenshot is saved at root of the folder
+When a test failure occurs details will be logged on console along with browser window screenshot is saved in "Screenshots"" folder